DBeaulne/daniel-beaulne-brainflix/README.md

 - create NextVideos component to loop through, and display, the array of next videos
 - complete functional programming of NextVideo component
 - complete integration of state and the logic to change which video is displayed in the MainVideo component
+- > > > feature-styling
+- begin styling the app for tablet breakpoints